ptwu/distributed-texasholdem/README.md

 `yarn install` installs all the dependencies required to run the webapp.

 `yarn start` starts the game with hot reloading provided by `nodemon`.
+  - The game will be viewable by navigating to `localhost:3000`.